Mibrahim9400/multinational-retail-data-centralisation485/README.md

 In this task, foreign key constraints were added to the `orders_table` to establish relationships with the primary keys in the corresponding `dim_` tables (e.g., `dim_users`, `dim_store_details`, `dim_products`, `dim_date_times` and `dim_card_details`).
 This step ensures that the `orders_table` references valid data in the `dim_` tables, enforcing referential integrity across the database.
 By adding these foreign keys, the star-based schema is completed, ensuring that each order in the `orders_table` is properly linked to the relevant user, store, product, and other dimension data.

 ## Milestone 4
+### Extracting data and results based on the queries given.
 #### Task 1: How many physical stores does the business have and in wich countires?

 ```